SCOPE OF THIS CHAPTER

 2. Timing of Secure Accommodation Reviews

-Secure Accommodation Reviews must be convened within 28 days of a child being placed in secure accommodation and then at intervals not exceeding three months.
+Secure Accommodation Reviews must be convened within 28 days of a child being placed in secure accommodation and then held at intervals not exceeding 3 months.

-Where it is determined by the social worker and his or her manager that a further application should be made to the court to keep the child in secure accommodation beyond the expiry of the current Secure Accommodation Order, then the social worker must request that the Secure Accommodation Review Panel meets to consider the application.
+Where it is determined by the social worker and their manager that a further application should be made to the court to keep the child in secure accommodation beyond the expiry of the current Secure Accommodation Order, then the social worker must request that the Secure Accommodation Review Panel meets to consider the application.

 3. Chairing of Secure Accommodation Reviews